Skip to content

 $ amplxe-gui

-# open the GUI of VTune amplifier
+# open the GUI of the VTune amplifier

 # compile the code